ICICLE-ai/SMART-COMPILER/README.md

 Once the server is deployed, access the API documentation at `http://localhost:8000/docs`.
 For Postman collections, refer to the Smart Compiler GitHub repository.

 ### Scheduling a Profiling Task - IMT integration
-Schedule a profiling task to analyze a code snippet, such as the provided `examples/matrix-multiplication/main.py`.
-See the example:
+Schedule a profiling task to analyze a code snippet, such as the provided [example](examples/matrix-multiplication/main.py)

 <img src="docs/images/use_case_2_1.png" alt="Postman request for scheduling task" width="600"/>

 ### Checking Task Status
-Monitor the status of a scheduled profiling task, as shown in the screenshot
+Monitor the status of a scheduled profiling task, as shown in the screenshot.

 <img src="docs/images/use_case_2_2.png" width="600" alt="Monitoring task through the API"/>

 ### Retrieving Profiling Results
 Access profiling results via the API:

 <img src="docs/images/use_case_2_3.png" width="600" alt="Getting profiling content"/>

 ### Scheduling an Optimization Task